dp12/emacs.d/README.md

 <kbd>C-c right</kbd> | windmove-right.
 Move cursor to the window on the right.
 An easy way to switch between lots of windows.
 Works for up, down, and left as well.
 <kbd>C-x up</kbd>  | winner-undo.
 Restores the previous window configuration.
 For example, if you have two windows open and you change one of them to a different file, you can restore the old view with this command.
 To undo the effect of your undo, do `C-x down` to run winner-redo.
 <kbd>m Q</kbd>     | In a dired buffer, mark all the files you want to replace text in with `m`.
 Then, press `Q` to do a query-replace-regexp over all the files at once!
 You can use `C-x s !` to save all files afterwards.
 <kbd>W</kbd>       | wdired-change-to-wdired-mode.
 In a dired buffer, issue this command to make your dired buffer writable.
 You can then use all of emacs's text editing abilities to rename files.
-One of my favorite things to do is to change to wdired and then do a query-replace to rename files.
+One of my favorite things to do is to change to wdired and then run a query-replace to rename a bunch of files.
 <kbd>C-x g</kbd>   | magit-status.
 Opens magit, an interface for running git commands.
 A good tutorial is located [here](http://vickychijwani.me/magit-part-i/) and a complete cheatsheet can be found [here](http://daemianmack.com/magit-cheatsheet.html).
 It's a lot easier to use magit to delete/ignore/stage files rather than having to type out the entire filename and path manually.
 You can even do interactive rebase with `E`.

 ### Vanilla Emacs